 David Cesarani (Final Solution: The Fate of the Jews, 2016)

-By the break of the June 22 1941, at a time when more than 2000 km of the Eastern front was set on fire, Kiev as the capital of the Soviet Ukraine, distanced as much as 500 km from the front lines, suffered its first air raids and first victims of the War, among the civilians.
+By the break of June 22, 1941, at a time when more than 2000 km of the Eastern front was set on fire, Kyiv as the capital of Soviet Ukraine, distanced as much as 500 km from the front lines, suffered its first air raids and first victims of the War, among the civilians.
 The next day witnessed the mass mobilization of the male population with only one demand to be able to hold the rifle.
-Nearly the same amount of their relatives, elderly persons, women, and children were ‘occupied’ in works of building up the defensive line near Kiev.
+Nearly the same amount of their relatives, elderly persons, women, and children were ‘occupied’ in the works of building up the defensive line near Kyiv.
 The last pre-war population count made in 1939 featured 840 000 people, which would have been enlarged to 930 000 people in the daybreak of June 22.

 On September 19, 1941 the German forces penetrated Kreschatyk on two sides.
 The first column of these cheerful soldiers on trucks were moving from the Podol after they were previously greeted on Kurenevka.
 The second column were advancing the streets from Bessarabka.
 They were entering the city from the very battle field, being covered with mud and dust, smoked and invaded the sidewalks of Khreschatyk with clack sound and gasoline smoke.

 Anatoly Kuznetsov (Babi Yar: A Document in the Form of a Novel, 1966)

 At this point in the narration, I would make an additional clarification to the fact that in 1943 when Kyiv was liberated, only every fifth of the pre-war population was to be found within the city.
 Let’s fill the gap between 930 000 people in 1941 and only 180 000 in 1943.